-(14) It is recognised that staff experiencing Family and Domestic Violence may require a range of support including flexible work arrangements, additional safety arrangements and time away from the work place for attending medical and legal appointments, court appearances, counselling, relocation or other activities related to dealing with Family and Domestic Violence.

-(15) All staff have access to a range of leave as outlined in the Enterprise Agreement.
+- (12) It is recognised that staff experiencing Family and Domestic Violence may require a range of support including flexible working arrangements, additional safety arrangements and time away from the workplace for attending medical and legal appointments, court appearances, counselling, relocation or other activities related to dealing with Family and Domestic Violence. - (13) All staff have access to a range of leave as outlined in the Enterprise Agreement.
 How to access this leave is outlined below: